 The castle walls and towers that crown the steep hillside above were built to defend the town.
-The High Watch Tower was built in the 14th century and offer a bird's-eye view of Esslingen; the Burg gardens are a nice place to stroll.
+The High Watch Tower was built in the 14th century and offer a bird's-eye view of Esslingen; the Burg gardens are a nice place to visit for a stroll.

 7. Wismar, Mecklenburg-Western Pomerania

 Still an important seaport on the Baltic Sea, Wismar was formerly part of the powerful Hanseatic League, whose ships and ports ruled the entire Baltic region in the Middle Ages.
 So much of its medieval architecture and harbor survive that Wismar was named, along with the neighboring ports of Rostock and Stralsund, a UNESCO World Heritage Site.

 The distinctive stepped gables on many of the buildings are a common characteristic of Hansa architecture, but the mammoth brick churches in cities along this stretch of coast are unlike those anywhere else.
 Wismar has two of these; the 36-meter-tall nave of St. Nicholas, built in 1381, is one of the tallest.
 Stop also to see the lovely medieval Church of the Holy Ghost.

 Wismar's harbor, the Alter Hafen, is so well preserved that it looks like a stage set–as indeed it has been for several films.
 Fishing boats line the quay and sell fresh seafood sandwiches called fischbrötchen at lunchtime, and several boats offer sailing cruises.